-You may use your garage as a workspace, to store vehicles, or maybe even just for storage.
-Whether you’re building a new garage or sprucing up an older one, a well-appointed space will make your life easier and more enjoyable.
 Here are a few tips on how you can upgrade your garage space to be fun and functional for the entire family.

 If your home has a detached garage that isn’t being used, why not convert it into a space that serves a good purpose?
 Just because you don’t park your car in the garage, doesn’t mean that you can’t create a functional space that will enhance your personal needs and lifestyle.
 Although it doesn’t offer direct access to the house, it does offer numerous advantages for building specialized spaces.
 With some creative planning and a garage remodel, the design possibilities are endless.

-Creative Garage Designs
+Creative Garage Upgrade Ideas

-Workout Studio
+- Garage Workout Studio

-Media Room
+- Garage Media Room

-Home Office
+- Garage Home Office

-Playroom or Game Room
+- Garage Playroom or Game Room

-Guest Bedroom
+- Garage Guest Bedroom

 A detached garage makes a great bedroom space for overnight guests.
 By adding comfortable furnishings and accessories, you can create a private retreat with convenient access to the house, pool, spa, or other outdoor amenities.
 If your garage is large enough, consider adding a small bathroom that will provide complete privacy and convenience.

-Garden Center
+- Garden Center

-Man Cave
+- Man Cave

 Turning your detached garage into a man cave will provide a private place for the man of the house.
 It’s a great way to entertain friends and watch all of those noisy sportscasts without disturbing the rest of the family.
 A comfortable sofa, chairs and large-screen TV will provide the perfect setting for those afternoon ball games and outdoor cookouts.
 Why not take your man cave to the next level and transform it into a bar shed!

-Workshop
+- Workshop

 If you enjoy building things, a detached garage is a perfect place to create a workshop.
 You can build in shelving, storage cabinets, and pegboard walls with hooks for all of your tools and equipment.
 Add tables, workbenches, saw horses and your favorite power tools for your DIY projects.
 If you work with paints and stains, make sure you provide proper ventilation for the fumes.